Sticky rice cooked in coconut milk and chocolate. Champorado is the ultimate breakfast sweet treat. Serve with ice cream and it’s a yummy dessert!

-Back in the Philippines, I remember those lazy saturdays when you can get up later than usual, have a late breakfast and just relax.
-Of course, one of our classic Filipino breakfast (that doesn't involve fried rice or eggs or even meat....yes, admittedly there is rice but at least it's not fried!) is champorado - chocolate rice porridge.
+Back in the Philippines, I remember those lazy Saturdays when you can get up later than usual, have a leisurely breakfast and just relax.
+For those days, what I fancy is a piping hot bowl of one of our classic Filipino breakfasts — Champorado or chocolate rice porridge (yes, we do have a breakfast dish that doesn’t involve fried rice or eggs or even meat….yes, admittedly there is rice but at least it’s not fried!).

 Who can resist chocolate rice?
 I can’t!

-This version is a little richer than the usual champorado.
+This version is more luxurious than the traditional champorado!
+The usual champorado is simply cooked in water and flavored with cocoa powder or chocolate tablet called “tablea” and sweetened with a little sugar.
 In fact, when my hubby tasted it he thought I should serve it more as a dessert rather than as breakfast.
-Oh well, for me it's good either way!
+Oh well, for me it’s good either way!

-So enjoy this champorado either at breakfast or after a meal as a dessert.
-Top it with with vanilla ice cream or even chocolate chips if you are feeling really indulgent! :-)
+Enjoy this champorado either at breakfast or after a meal as a dessert.
+Top it with with vanilla ice cream or even chocolate chips if you are feeling really indulgent!

 - 2 cups white glutinous or sticky Rice